SanderSade/Sander.KeyVaultCache/readme.md

 ## Introduction
-KeyVaultCache is a cache as a read-only system-of-record pattern implementation for [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).
+KeyVaultCache is read-only cache as system-of-record pattern implementation for [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).

 What this means in humanese is that KeyVaultCache takes care of fetching and caching of the values from the Azure Key Vault.